 Pool and Billiards in the 21st Century

-Moreover, the World Professional Billiards and Snooker Association have become serious organizations.
+Moreover, the World Professional Billiards and Snooker Association has become a serious organization.

 They’re organizing a mass of tournaments worldwide, such as the Master’s Tour, national championships, and many more.
 Their intention is to introduce billiards to the Olympic Games.